Last updated Oct 30, 2024

 Once your app is installed, changes in the manifest are picked up automatically after running forge deploy.
 However, due to the eventually-consistent nature of our system, you may need to wait up to 5 minutes for changes in the manifest to be reflected in the product.

-Tunneling runs your app code locally on your machine via the Forge CLI and ngrok.
+Tunneling runs your app code locally on your machine via the Forge CLI and Cloudflare.
 It allows you to speed up development by avoiding the need to redeploy each code change, and by seeing each invocation as it executes.
 The Forge tunnel works similarly to hot reloading, so any changes you make to your app code can be viewed on your Atlassian site or Bitbucket workspace without losing the current app state.
 You don’t need to run any other commands; you only need to refresh the page.

-If you don't want to run Docker, you can redeploy your app after each code change with the forge deploy command.
 You will also need to modify the manifest.yml file to specify a runtime for the app field:

 1